sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 SACM Components are intended to interact with other SACM Components.
 These interactions can be thought of, at the architectural level, as the combination of interfaces with their supported operations.
 Each interaction will convey a payload of information.
 The payload information is expected to contain sub-domain-specific characteristics and/or instructions.

 ## Interaction Categories
-Two categories of interactions SHOULD be supported by the Integration Service; broadcast and directed.
+Two categories of interactions SHOULD be supported by the Integration Service: broadcast and directed.
 Broadcast interactions are asynchronous by default, and directed interactions may be invoked either synchronously or asynchronously.
 Each interaction category SHOULD adhere to topic naming conventions described below.

 ### Broadcast
-A broadcast interaction, commonly known as "publish/subscribe", allows for a wider distribution of a message payload.
+A broadcast interaction, commonly known as publish/subscribe, allows for a wider distribution of a message payload.
 When a payload is published to a topic on the Integration Service, all subscribers to that topic are alerted and may consume the message payload.
 This category of interaction can also be described as a "unicast" interaction when a topic only has a single subscriber.
 An example of a broadcast interaction could be to publish Linux OVAL objects to a posture collection topic.
 Subscribing consumers receive the notification, and proceed to collect endpoint configuration posture based on the new content.

 When interacting via broadcast, topic naming conventions should provide an adequate amount of information to be deterministic regarding the purpose of the interaction.
 For example, a broadcast topic named `/collection/oval` would indicate that (a) the payloads published to the topic are represented as OVAL definitions, and that (b) subscribers to that topic have advertised capabilities to perform collection using an OVAL-compliant engine.